jtoppins/dct/README.md

 a new issue.
 Please make sure to provide as much detail about the problem or feature as possible.
 New development is done in feature branches which are eventually merged into master, base your features and fixes off master.

+## Contact Us

+You can join the VMFA-169 discord(https://discord.gg/6z8uERVW5Y) if you would like to discuss DCT topics.
+The channel is `#dynamic-campaign-tools-discussion`.